scipy/scipy.org/www/dev-zone.rst

 Making Source and Binary Releases
 #################################

-A releaseable tarball gets made from the sources following a straightforward procedure (see http://projects.scipy.org/numpy/wiki/MakingReleases ).
+A releasable tarball gets made from the sources following a straightforward procedure (see http://projects.scipy.org/numpy/wiki/MakingReleases ).
 To make an official release to the community, the release manager typically makes a series of test releases and announces them on the